Kuopio campus international study programmes

 - Lab Animal Centre

-- School of Medicine (Biomedicine, Clinical Medicine, Dentistry, Public Health and Clinical Nutrition)
+- School of Medicine (Biomedicine, Clinical Medicine, Dentistry -no intake for Spring 2017 in Dentistry, Public Health and Clinical Nutrition)

 Studies for exchange students in the Faculty of Health Sciences include selected courses and examinations from the basic curriculum.
 The subjects may vary annually.
 Students of Medicine may also carry out clinical practice at several clinics of the Kuopio University Hospital.